 What smart people would do is to find a job that pays steadily and at the same time, gives them a sense of rewarding feeling that it isn’t too much of a chore to come to work everyday.
 Then, with the right kind of investments that grow steadily, they become financially independent and no longer need to work because they would have gained enough money that pays itself via interests, dividends and to cover their living expenses plus some extra to enjoy such amenities such as traveling and seeing friends/families.
 One obvious reason why the government convince people to become home owners is because that’s where banks make the most money, via the mortgage interest.

 Credit cards work a lot like a bank loan except it doesn’t require the same level of approval that banks take.
 It is purely buy it now and pay later.
 But at the consequence of a much higher interest rate than bank loans.
-If you got yourself unable to pay back the amount and fall into a debt, well, you’ll have to keep working and that won’t be too pleasant if you happen to be 60 years old now and cannot enjoy life as much.
+If you got yourself unable to pay back the amount and fall into a debt, well I recommend to read about Individual Voluntary Arrangement and get debt advice or you’ll have to keep working and that won’t be too pleasant if you happen to be 60 years old now and cannot enjoy life as much.
 Recession occurs when people stop spending.
 The economy cycle stops flowing.
 So, the government has to get creative and inject more money supply and hope that people will once again happily spend.
-Then businesses can make profits, banks get interests and pay to the Federal Reserve.
+Then Etsy of Lee S. Rosen can make profits, banks get interests and pay to the Federal Reserve.
 Everyone is seemingly happy.

 So, to me, economy is simply a way to make the most out of your life, enabling you to accomplish things that your previous generation couldn’t.
 Just remember that it is purely abstract and can only go as far as your American dream take you to.